-Exemplary 3 Meets Expectation 2 Does Not Meet Expectation 1 Evidence Include all criteria from "meets expectations" plus the following: Student entrepreneurship project are a high priority.
-Numerous exemplary business plans for student entrepreneursh projects exist.
-School-based enterprises teach comprehensive business model and are operated as outlined in curricula of the Georgia Performance Standards.
-Non-traditional delivery models employability skills training exist and exposes practically all CTA students. cts hip n a the for s Some instructional related activities are present in the curriculum.
+Exemplary 3 Meets Expectation 2 Does Not Meet Expectation 1 Evidence Include all criteria from "meets expectations" plus the following Student entrepreneurship proje are a high priority.
+Numerous exemplary business plans for student entrepreneurship projects exist A healthcare program exists wir clinical experiences for students School-based enterprises teach comprehensive business mode and are operated as outlined in the curricula of the Georgia Performance Standards.
+Non-traditional delivery models employability skills training exis and exposes practically all CTA students. cts th s. for tts Some instructional related activities are present in the curriculum.
 Students include evidence of instructional related activities in their portfolios and/or individual career plan.
 Business plans are required for student entrepreneurship project School-based enterprises are operated as outlined in the curricula of the Georgia Performance Standards.
-Many CTAE instructors incorporate employability skills into their program and WBL Coordinators assist in the deliver of employability skill training.
-Limited opportunities, programs instructional related activities are available to students.
-No school-based enterprises exist.
-A Marketing program exists without a school store.
-Student entrepreneurship enterprises are rare or absent.
-School-based enterprises are confused with fundraising events not a priority of CTAE instructors e.
+Many CTAE instructors incorporate employability skills into their program and WBL Coordinators assist in the delive of employability skill training. ots. □ Limited opportunities, programs instructional related activities are available to students. □ No school-based enterprises exist. □ A Marketing program exists without a school store. □ Student entrepreneurship enterprises are rare or absent. □ School-based enterprises are confused with fundraising event □ Teaching employability skills is not a priority of CTAE instructor e s.
 CTAE instructor lesson plans.
 Extended day program of work for CTAE.
 Business plans from student entrepreneurship activities.
 Operation of School-Based Enterprises.
+Schedules of clinical rotations and lists of students involved.
 Lessons/presentations on employability skills.
 Delivery plan for employability skills.
+1 1 1